7 Things to Beware of When Selling Your Business

 Technology Business Broker Advise Clients About When To Sell Business

-There are a number of scams and rip-offs related to selling a business ranging from identity theft to literally stealing your business.
+Scams and rip-offs related to selling a business range from identity theft to literally stealing your business.
 Here’s a list of some common scams and rip-offs to watch out for when you sell your business.
-The best way to avoid these risks is to engage a professional and licensed Business Broker in Orange County to represent you in the sale of your business and guide you through the process.
+The best way to avoid these risks is to engage a professional and licensed Business Broker in California to represent you in the sale of your business and guide you through the process.

 1. Identity Theft